ydb-platform/ydb/ydb/docs/en/core/concepts/topology.md

 # {{ ydb-short-name }} cluster topology

 A {{ ydb-short-name }} cluster consists of [storage](./glossary.md#storage-node) and [database](./glossary.md#database-node) nodes.
 As the data stored in {{ ydb-short-name }} is available only via queries and API calls, both types of nodes are essential for [database availability](#database-availability).
 However, [distributed storage](glossary.md#distributed-storage) consisting of storage nodes has the most impact on the cluster's fault tolerance and ability to persist data reliably.
-During the initial cluster deployment, an appropriate distributed storage [operating mode](#cluster-config) needs to be chosen according to the expected workload and [fault tolerance](#fault-tolerance) requirements.
+During the initial cluster deployment, an appropriate distributed storage [operating mode](#cluster-config) needs to be chosen according to the expected workload and [database availability](#database-availability) requirements.

 ## Cluster operating modes {#cluster-config}